conda-forge/r-rcppthread-feedstock/README.md

 Feedstock license: BSD 3-Clause

-Summary: Provides a C++11-style thread class and thread pool that can safely be interrupted from R; see, Nagler (2018) <arXiv:1811.00450>.
+Summary: Provides a C++11-style thread class and thread pool that can safely be interrupted from R.